 The ten also comes with sturdy anodized aluminum poles for setup, a high-density, fire-retardant 92 by 55-inch foam mattress, and an external shoe storage bag.
 There are also other add-ons you can get for even more functionality.
 It’s heavy-duty, versatile, and affordable, making it an easy top pick for anyone in the market.
+For a product that can fit up to four people comfortably, check out the iKamper Skycamp, which comes with a high-density foam mattress that uses memory foam for a comfy time with family and friends.
 Now if you want a tent that is not on your vehicle, the best backpacking tent is a great choice.

 Award: Honorable Mention

 WHY WE LIKE IT: It’s an aerodynamic tent that can literally be set up in seconds, with a great main window to boot.
-It’s great two-person tent for the wilder adventures.
+It’s a great two-person tent for wilder adventures.